infinitered/gluegun/docs/runtime.md

 1. Maybe you like to use `meow` or `commander` to parse the command line.
 2. Maybe your interface isn't a CLI.
-3. Maybe you want to run several command in a row.
+3. Maybe you want to run several commands in a row.
 4. Maybe this is your program and you don't like strangers telling you how to code.

-Bottom line, is you get to pick.
+Bottom line is, you get to pick.
 It's yours. `gluegun` is just glue.

 ## configFile